depthsecurity/NetMRI-2014-3418/README.md

 Standard Functionality Includes:

-	User Creation
+	User creation
-	Setting a Password For the User
+	Setting password for user
-	Adds user to the "wheel" group, commands can be executed as root Auto-generation of random username and password values if not specified
+	Adds user to the "wheel" group, commands can be executed as root Auto-generation of random username and password values if not specified Executes linux payload of choice, tested with reverse meterpreter

 Future Functionality: